nodejs/dev-policy/README.md

 ### Platform Stability

-The Platforms supported by the Node.js project are divided in four distinct categories: *Primary*, *Secondary*, *Experimental* and *Deprecated*.
+The Platforms supported by the Node.js project are generally divided in four distinct categories: *Primary*, *Secondary*, *Experimental* and *Deprecated*.

-*Primary* Platforms consist of those supported by LTS Releases.
-These are the Platforms on which Node.js must not break and for which LTS Releases must be fully operational with no regressions.
-The list of Primary Platforms is managed by the TSC.
+*Primary* Platforms consist of those supported in LTS Releases.
+These are the Platforms on which Node.js must not break and for which subsequent LTS Releases must be fully operational with no regressions.

 *Secondary* Platforms consist of those with support in the master branch.
 Breaking changes to Secondary Platforms should be avoided but LTS Releases can be cut that omit support for Secondary Platforms.